 Funeral home workers may potentially be exposed to the COVID-19 virus if they are entering homes or other locations where persons with COVID-19 are present, and they may not know if a person has died from COVID-19 or if other persons at the same location have COVID-19.

-Unless the funeral home worker knows that they will not be exposed to COVID-19 when they are going to a location to handle a decedent, it is recommended that they follow Standard Precautions, and use PPE that has been recommended for Emergency Medical Service employees.
+Unless the funeral home worker knows that they will not be exposed to COVID-19 when they are going to a location to handle a decedent, it is recommended that they follow standard precautions, and use PPE recommended for emergency medical service (EMS) personnel.

-Funeral home workers should follow their routine infection prevention and control precautions when handling a decedent who died of COVID-19.
-If it is necessary to transfer a body to a bag, follow Standard Precautions, including additional PPE if splashing of fluids is expected.
-For transporting a body after the body has been bagged, disinfect the outside of the bag with a product on the EPA's List N: Disinfectants for Use Against SARS-CoV-2.
-Follow the manufacturer's instructions for all cleaning and disinfection products (e.g., concentration, application method and contact time, etc.).
-Wear disposable nitrile gloves when handling the body bag.
-Body bags and removal pouches should be properly disposed after they are used, unless manufacturer's instructions allow for reuse after proper cleaning and disinfection.
+Funeral home workers should follow routine infection prevention and control precautions when handling a decedent who died of COVID-19.
+If it is necessary to transfer a body to a bag, follow standard precautions, including additional PPE if splashing of fluids is expected.
+For transporting a body after the body has been bagged, disinfect the outside of the bag with a product on the U.S. Environmental Protection Agency’s (EPA) List N: Disinfectants for Use Against SARS-CoV-2, the virus that causes COVID-19.
+Follow the manufacturer's instructions for cleaning and disinfection products (e.g., concentration, application method and contact time).
+Wear disposable nitrile gloves when handling a body bag.
+Body bags and removal pouches should be properly disposed after they are used unless manufacturer's instructions allow for reuse after proper cleaning and disinfection.

 Cleaning should be conducted in accordance with manufacturer's instructions.
 Use EPA- approved disinfectants on the List N: Disinfectants for Use Against SARS-CoV-2, or with a human coronavirus claim.
-Follow the manufacturer's instructions for all cleaning and disinfection products (e.g., concentration, application method and contact time, etc.).
+Follow the manufacturer's instructions for all cleaning and disinfection products (e.g., concentration, application method and contact time).